QingleiJi/QingleiJi.github.io/_news/sites_combined.md

 inline: true
 ---

-My GitHub page is merged with my blogs to one site.
+My GitHub page is merged with my blogs into this one site.